apple/swift-protobuf-plugin/API.md

 Messages in the input proto file generate Swift structs in the result.
 These structs conform to `ProtobufMessage` and provide Swift properties for every field, basic information about the message, standard initializers, and serialization and deserialization methods.

+Here is a simple proto3 input file to motivate the example below:

 ```
 syntax = "proto3";
 message Example {